Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-03-Configure-Message-Encryption.md

 1. In the **Rules** window, click the name of the rule under the **Rules** column.
 In the window that opens to the right, click the toggle under **Enable or disable rule** to enable the rule.
 Close the window.
    ![Picture 1](../media/image8-lab3.png)
-1. Leave your browser session open for the next exercise.

 ## Review
 In this lab, you will complete the following task: